 - Digestive and urinary health: Physical movement also encourages good blood flow, which helps dogs digest food quickly.
 In effect, dogs who have regular walks won’t have problems with pooping.

 - Socialization: Walks serve as another learning experience for dogs.
-Letting your pet see other dogs or people allows it to feel comfortable with the outside environment.
+Letting your pet see other dogs or people allows it to feel comfortable with the outside environment and might stare at you.
 As a result, your pet can learn how not to be hyperactive or defensive around others.

 Frequency of Walks According to a Dog’s Breed and Size